BurlingtonCodeAcademy/webdev-prework/02_arithmetic.md

 ## Idiosyncrasies of Floats

-JavaScript has a somewhat strange way of representing numbers by default, in that **ALL** numbers are **Floating Point** unless told to be some other kind, this decision carries with it some strange behaviors.
+JavaScript has a somewhat strange way of representing numbers by default, in that **ALL** numbers are **Floating Point** unless told to be some other kind.
+This decision carries with it some strange behaviors.
 One of the side-effects of this decision is that numbers which are integers, without a value after the decimal point, behave as expected when using any of the basic mathematical operators up to very large numbers.
 However numbers that **DO** have decimal point values can behave in ways not expected in comparison to those that you might enter into a calculator.

 This behavior is best communicated using examples, so please take a look at the JavaScript below and test it out by running it in your browser's console, like prior lessons.